JereKuusela/valheim-expand_world/README.md

 - musicDay: Music override for the day time.
 - musicEvening: Music override for the evening time.
 - musicNight: Music override for the night time.
+- noBuild (default: `false`): If true, players can't build in this biome.

 ## World